Position

 2. Emory Healthcare

 Emory Healthcare provides a supportive environment for Collections Technicians.
-They operate in Georgia, with a focus on patient care.
-The company emphasizes professional development and a positive work culture.
+They operate in Atlanta, Georgia, and surrounding areas.
+The company values teamwork and professional growth, making it a great place to work.

 3. Quest Diagnostics